 - The OECD Common Approaches on the Environment and Officially Supported Export Credits, dated 2012 (Ref.
-1.8); - The Equator Principles III (2013) (Ref.
-1.9); - Japan Bank for International Cooperation ("JBIC") Guidelines for Confirmation of Environmental and Social Consideration, dated 2012 (Ref.
-1.11); and - The IFC Performance Standards (2012) (Ref.
-1.10) and World Bank Group Environmental Health and Safety (EHS) Guidelines, which underpin the OECD Common Approaches and Equator Principles III.7 consultancy, ELC Group, prepared the EIA documentation in compliance with national requirements.
+1.9); - The Equator Principles III (2013) (Ref.
+1.10); - Japan Bank for International Cooperation (JBIC) Guidelines for Confirmation of Environmental and Social Consideration, dated 2012 (Ref.
+1.12); and - The IFC Performance Standards (2012) and World Bank Group EHS Guidelines (Ref.
+1.11), which underpin the OECD Common Approaches and Equator Principles III.

-This ESIA Report has been prepared by URS Infrastructure & Environment UK Limited (URS) in accordance with the international standards and guidelines described above.
-A Turkish
+This ESIA Report has been prepared by URS Infrastructure and Environment UK Limited (URS) in accordance with the international standards and guidelines described above.
+Peter Gaz (a registered Russian company) prepared the EIA documentation required under Russian law.